Add a pop of color to your indoor or outdoor garden with Purple Succulents! We have added the best ones to help you make the right pick!

 Botanical Name: Echeveria ‘Perle von Nürnberg’

-This compact succulent has a green rosette, but when given enough sunlight, and it soon changes its color to a vivid shade of blue-purple!
+These compact purple succulents have a green rosette, but when given enough sunlight, they soon change color to a vivid shade of blue-purple!

 Botanical Name: Graptopetalum ‘Superbum’

 Growing up to just 4-6 inches tall and wide, this succulent is a great option for coffee tables.
-The fleshy pink, purple, and gray leaves are surely eye-catching!
+The fleshy pink, purple, and gray leaves make this succulent purple!

 19. Lilac Mist